a-horsey/horsies-viewmodel-editor/README.md

 ## Installing custom animations:
 - Download any custom viewmodel animation mod
-- Place the VPK in the "custom animation" folder (loose files currently not supported)
+- Place the VPK in the "custom animations" folder (loose files currently not supported)
 - Lanch GENERATE.bat and install
-- All mods will be automaticall checked.
+- All mods will be automatically checked.
 If they're compatible they get installed.
 If not, the VPK is deleted from the folder.
+- I suggest reading INSTRUCTIONS.txt from the custom animations folder

 ## Credits:
 - UltraTechX - made [CrowbarCommandLine](https://github.com/UltraTechX/Crowbar-Command-Line)